emukidid/cleanrip/README.md

 # Device Compatibility
 Please note that the Wii can be picky about particular USB drives/storage devices.
 It's recommended to use a Y cable for hard drives that fail to power up from one USB port alone.
 If USB flash storage doesn't want to work, try a different brand/size.
 SD cards on GameCube will potentially have similar issues, it's best to have a few different brands/sizes/types at your disposal.

-CleanRip for GC is also compatible with M.2 SSDs via M.2 Loader.
+CleanRip for GC is also compatible with M.2 SSDs via M.2 Loader - remember to use MBR and not GPT partition table.